-WHAT IS BARGING
+WHAT IS BARGING on the French canals and waterways

 Despite the growing popularity of cruising, particularly on riverboats, this is still a little known niche concept within the vast cruise industry.
 Maybe the term “barging” deters interest, conjuring up images of narrowboats or coal lighters.
 In fact, nothing could be further from the truth.